NoahBres/LearnRoadRunner/docs/dead-wheels.md

 imu.initialize(parameters);
 ```

-Just for safety reasons, replace the `getRawExternalHeading()` function return with zero:
+Just for safety reasons, replace the `getRawExternalHeading()` function return with zero (or just remove the function altogether):

 ```java{4}
 /* Lines 393-396 in SampleMecanumDrive.java */